Clubs

 To apply: To be considered, students must complete an application and turn it in to FOB Advisor Mrs. Lieder.
 Students are selected based on the criteria listed on the application form.
 Students who were members last year are required to reapply if they are interested in participating again.
 Contact Mrs. Lieder if you have questions.

-Advisor: Mrs. Lieder
+Advisor: Mrs. Edith Galvez

 Blanchet's G.O.S.P.E.L.
 (Go Out Spreading Peace Encouraging Love) club works to build relationships between the senior residents of Lancaster Village Retirement and Assisted Living Center and Blanchet's middle school students.
-We are working on an “Adopt A Grandparent Project,” a Thanksgiving celebration and a Christmas craft project.
+We are working on an “Adopt A Grandparent Project,” a Thanksgiving celebration, and a Christmas craft project.
 Our main priority is to form lasting relationships for both the residents and our students.
 We recently won The Schnitzer Spirit of Unity Award.
-This award is given out by the Wholistic Peace Institute who has granted us $500 to get our program up and running.
+This award is given out by the Wholistic Peace Institute which has granted us $500 to get our program up and running.

-Participants: Mid High students are allowed to participate in GOSPEL.
+Participants: Mid-High students are allowed to participate in GOSPEL.
 Students do not receive school service hours for participating in Gospel.
-Students must maintain a minimum of a C- GPA and be able to attend a monthly after school visit to Lancaster Village.
+Students must maintain a minimum of a C- GPA and be able to attend a monthly after-school visit to Lancaster Village.

 To apply: Students must contact the advisor.

-Advisor: Mrs. Beth Churchill
+Advisor: Mrs. Lori Martino

 Blanchet's International Thespian Society involves community outreach, school spirit, student equity, and theater events.
 ITS is a fun and interactive club that provides a unique bonding experience with fellow thespians.